Joseph Albert Quarm: Career

 Quarm was a tutor in Vicande School from 1996 to 1998.
 He also worked at Central Gold African Ghana Limited as a part time Environmental Officer in 2007.
-He was also the CEO of Prof Quarm Publications Limited from 1995 to 2016.
-He was also the CEO of Prof Quarm Hospital Complex from 2012 to 2016, CEO of Prof Quarm Football Club and CEO of Prof Quarm Construction Limited.
+He was also the CEO of Prof Quarm Publications Limited from 1995 to 2016 as well as the CEO of Prof Quarm Hospital Complex from 2012 to 2016, CEO of Prof Quarm Football Club and CEO of Prof Quarm Construction Limited.
 He is a land reclamation expert, land advocate, research scientist and mining consultant.

+On 7 July 2020, he was appointed as the new Chairman of the Kwame Nkrumah University of Science and Technology (KNUST) Foundation by the University Council for a tenure of 2 years.

+Philanthropy

+On Tuesday, 1 December 2020, the President of the Republic of Ghana, H. E. Nana Addo Darkwa Akufo-Addo commissioned a 100-bed Prof. Quarm hospital facility in Manso Nsiana in the Amansie West District of the Ashanti region.

+Educational materials worth ¢400,000 were donated to the Otumfour Osei Tutu II Foundation to improve quality education by Prof. Quarm Publications in June 2022.

 Politics

 Quarm is a member of the New Patriotic Party and is the former member of parliament for Manso Nkwanta Constituency in the Ashanti Region.
 In June 2015, he won the NPP primaries against Grace Addo who was the Member of Parliament of Manso Nkwanta Constituency.
-In the 2016 Ghanaian general election, Quarm won the parliamentary seat with 32,140 votes making 83.26% of the total votes cast whilst the NDC parliamentary aspirant Alex Kwame Bonsu had 5,503 votes making 14.26% of the total votes cast.
+In the 2016 Ghanaian general election, Quarm won the parliamentary seat with 32,140 votes making 83.26% of the total votes cast, whilst the NDC parliamentary aspirant Alex Kwame Bonsu had 5,503 votes making 14.26% of the total votes cast.